rsdoiel/rsdoiel.github.io/blog/2020/08/15/Portable-Oberon-7.md

 indicating the delay in seconds between display each line read from standard input.

-## Working with Standard Input, Out
+## Working with Standard Input and Output

 The Oakwood guides for Oberon-2 describe two modules particularly useful for working with standard input and output.